Agyenfra/NANO-706/README.md

 The second part was to use the dataset to create a model and evaluate the model.
 The dataset for the logistic regression was to build a statistical model to predict the probability of a wine belonging to a specific quality category based on its chemical properties.
 This task was to classify the wine datasets based on their chemical properties.
 After training a data set of 124 with a testing set of 54, I obtained a training accuracy of 0.9839 and a testing acuracy of 1.
 I was also able to generate a Logistic regression with classification report, confusion matrix and feature importance graph.
+The pictures of the graphs are attached.
 For HW2, I uploaded a MNIST dataset and trained a SVM on it.
 I also loaded and trained a MLP model for logistic regression and MLP Classifier.
 The training accuracy was 1.
 The logistic regreesion scored a 92.03%, Random Forest Accuracy was 96.71% and MLP Accuracy was 88.00%.
 I set an environment for yolov5.
 Yolov5 was downloaded from ultralytics and used for predicting the bounding boxes and class probabilities of objects in input images.
+Yolov5 was able to identify my picture as a person and also a car behind me.
+The picture is attached.

 ## Features